python-programmer/python-programmer/readme.md

 - [StackOverflow](https://stackoverflow.com/users/4689206/hadi)

 # About
-Senior software engineer and team lead with 12 years of experience.
-Enhanced performance of 14 applications and websites using C Extension for Python, AsyncIO, Celery, Dapper, AsyncPG and Raw SQL, UltraJson, Multiprocessing, ElasticSearch, Redis, FastAPI.
+Senior full-stack developer (Backend Side 70% - Frontend Side 30%) and team lead with 12 years of experience.
+Participated in payment sections at many companies.
+Mentored 13 junior developers by streamlining coding structures and oversaw developers' performance.
+Worked with Python, Django, FastAPI, C#, and ASP.NET Core WebAPI for the backend side and Angular(7 years) and VueJS(2 years) experiences for the frontend side.